Collection Management

 7) Consider retaining historical treatments of a subject.
 Within the NLM classification scheme they are usually given as X 11/X 11.1 (ex: WM 11 or WB 11.1).

-8) Only keep the two newest years of directories.
+8) Keep the two newest years of directories.